 Capital One Venture Rewards Card: Double miles on all purchases. $95 annual fee.
-50,000 miles for spending $3,000 in your first 3 months or up to 100,000 miles bonus for spending $20,000 within the first 12 months.
+60,000 miles for spending $3,000 in the first 3 months.
 You need good credit to get this card.

 Asiana Credit Card: Double miles on gas and at grocery stores. $99 annual fee.
 30,000 miles for spending $3,000 in your first 90 days.
 3 miles per $1 for Asiana tickets, 1 for everything else.
 10,000 bonus miles, a $100 credit for an Asiana ticket and 2 Asiana Airlines lounge vouchers every year when you renew your card.
 This card requires good credit.

 Gold Delta SkyMiles Credit Card from American Express: Double miles on Delta purchases, restaurants and U.S. supermarkets. $99 annual fee, waived the first year.
-70,000 miles for spending $2,000 in your first 3 months.
+70,000 miles for spending $2,000 in the first 3 months (limited-time offer, ending 11/10/2021).
 If you spend another $10,000 in purchases in your first 12 months, you’ll get an extra $100 in Delta Flight Credits.
 1 mile per $1 on all non-Delta purchases.
 This card requires good credit.

 Citi AAdvantage Platinum Select World Elite Mastercard: Double miles on American Airlines purchases, on gas stations and restaurants. $99 annual fee, waived for the first year.
 50,000 miles for spending $2,500 within 3 months of opening an account, plus $125 American Airlines Flight Discount for spending a total of $20,000 in the first 12 months and renew your card.
 1 mile per $1 on all non-American Airlines purchases.
 This card requires good credit.